oarcscience/ith.oarc.science/jud/jms/jms13.md

 #### RELIGIOUS DEFENSES

-The methods of warding off the spirits fell into three general
-categories: 1. to drive them away, or at least to render them powerless by the application of certain approved means; 2. to buy them off with gifts, to bribe them and thus conciliate them; 3. to deceive them by disguising their intended victims, or by pretending that the situation
+The methods of warding off the spirits fell into three general by the application of certain approved means; 2. to buy them off with gifts, to bribe them and thus conciliate them; 3. to deceive them by disguising their intended victims, or by pretending that the situation